 - Eyewear: sunglasses, glasses, binoculars

-With the sun rising, I'd rather wear my
+With the sun rising, you better wear your

 - Tools: pliers, scissors, tweezers

 As you can see, we do not use a singular pronoun for these nouns.